jvalin17/Machine-Learning-algorithms/Decision Tree and Ensemble Classifier/Readme.md

 The decision treee is constructed on basis of maximum information gain or minimum entropy at each level.

 ##Ensemble classifier:
 I have made 2 files ensemble1.csv and ensemble2.csv based on random data points from mu_train.csv.
-It can be made automatically too with program.
+It can be created automatically with program.
 First it is trained on ensemble1.csv and checked for ensemble2.csv and then vice versa.
 The accuracy of both is being printed by the program.